The Families We Lose Book

 Families We Lose:

-Families We Lose: Family Estrangement and the Democratization of Kinship takes a different view.
-In this book, I take a step back from the estrangement anxiety to argue that going no contact isn’t just done on a whim by selfish people following shallow social media trends, or due only to specific individual circumstances.
-Instead, I argue that contemporary family estrangement is indicative of a more fundamental culture clash in the very meaning and expectations of family in the US today.
-Specifically, in Families We Lose, I show that estrangement is sparked by a confrontation between the traditional culture of what I term “compulsory kinship”—which demands the family of origin is unconditionally forever—and a rivaling family culture I term “democratized kinship.”
-In this latter emergent kinship culture, contact with parents, siblings, and extended kin is dependent on the quality of the tie, with bids for equity, accountability, personal and relationship evolution, mutual respect, and maturity.
+As society becomes more polarized around political and cultural beliefs, family estrangement has received increased attention.
+Going no contact with a parent, sibling, grandparent, or other extended family members is often portrayed as a sign of the further fraying of society, sometimes even as a result of selfish choices that privilege the rights of the individual over the ability to compromise.
+In Families We Lose Rin Reczek takes a different view, arguing that going no contact isn’t done on a whim by selfish people, or due only to specific individual circumstances.
+Instead, she argues that contemporary family estrangement is indicative of a more fundamental culture clash in the very meaning and expectations of family in the US today.
+Reczek shows that estrangement is sparked by a confrontation between the traditional culture—which demands the family of origin is unconditionally forever—and a rivaling idea of family that values the quality of contact, focusing on equity, accountability, personal and relationship evolution, mutual respect, and maturity.
 At stake in the clash between compulsory and democratized kinship is a battle to determine the very meaning of “family” in the US today.